Aderosoye/linux-wordpress-docker-ci-cd/docs/case-study.md

 - Nginx configuration
 - deployment scripts

-That prevents dumb failures from hitting the server.

 ### Deployment Stage
 Deployment is performed over SSH using `rsync`, followed by a remote `docker compose up -d` command.
 This is a straightforward pattern for small to mid-sized self-managed environments.